p6spy/p6spy/docs/install.md

 # P6Spy Installation

 This section will document the steps to install P6Spy on various application servers.
-In additional, it contains generic instructions for applications servers not listed as well as applications that do not use an application server.
+In additional, it contains [Generic Instructions](#generic-instructions) for applications servers not listed as well as applications that do not use an application server.
 If you create instructions for other application servers, [send us a copy](http://p6spy.github.io/p6spy/mail-lists.html) for possible publication in the documentation.